astraw99/kubernetes-the-hard-way/docs/04-certificate-authority.md

 Copy the appropriate certificates and private keys to each controller instance:

 ```
-for instance in master-1 master-2; do
+for instance in master-1 master-2 master-3; do
   scp ca.crt ca.key kube-apiserver.key kube-apiserver.crt \
     service-account.key service-account.crt \
     etcd-server.key etcd-server.crt \
     ${instance}:~/
 done
 ```

+> If creating the certs on master-1, then just omit it in the for loop.

 > The `kube-proxy`, `kube-controller-manager`, `kube-scheduler`, and `kubelet` client certificates will be used to generate client authentication configuration files in the next lab.
 These certificates will be embedded into the client authentication configuration files.
 We will then copy those configuration files to the other master nodes.